 5. To Knock Off A Number Of Iconic Bucket List Experiences

-I’ll admit I don’t have a bucket list; however, for those who do Israel is one of the top destinations in the world to knock off a number of iconic lifetime musts.
+I’ll admit I don’t have a bucket list; however, for those who are planning a trip to Israel understand it’s one of the top destinations in the world to knock off a number of iconic lifetime musts.
 I mean, how could a place that has a Jerusalem, potentially the holiest place in the world; the Dead Sea, the lowest place on Earth at 417 meters (1,368 feet) below sea level; Nazareth, an extremely important pilgrimage destination; and the stunning Byzantine age Mar Saba Monastery not be?
 And these are just a few examples.
 For a more in-depth list, check this out.

 6. To Visit The Caribbean In The Middle East